gitlabhq/gitlabhq/doc/development/writing_documentation.md

 A **tutorial** requires a clear **step-by-step** guidance to achieve a singular objective.
 It brings you from A to B, describing precisely all the necessary steps involved in that process, showing each of the 5 steps to go from A to B. It does not assume that you step 3: it shows you each of them.

 - Live example (on the blog): [Hosting on GitLab.com with GitLab Pages](https://about.gitlab.com/2016/04/07/gitlab-pages-setup/)

+A **technical overview** is an overview of that feature.
+It describes that it is, and what it does, but does not walks through the process of how to use it systematically.

+- Live example (on the blog): [GitLab Workflow, an overview](https://about.gitlab.com/2016/10/25/gitlab-workflow-an-overview/)

 #### Special Format